dilllxd/DistroAV/README.md

 [![Open Collective backers and sponsors](https://img.shields.io/opencollective/all/distroav)](https://opencollective.com/distroav/donate)
 [(Please consider making a donation)](https://opencollective.com/distroav)
 </div>

-> Note: This is an experimental fork focused on adding support for Aitum Vertical output via NDI.
-It is mostly unmaintained and not intended for merging into the main DistroAV plugin.
-Expect limited support and potential breakage with future OBS/Aitum updates.

 ## Features
 - **NDI Source** : Receive NDI video and audio in OBS